 - Elementary: Extend, Extend Inclusion, Aids, Paraprofessionals, Quest

 - Middle: Extend, Extend Inclusion, Learning Labs, Paraprofessionals, Quest

 - High: Extend, Extend Inclusion, Paraprofessionals, Dual-Enrollment Classes

 At all grade levels, Extend helps students to succeed at their current level of ability while also being challenged to achieve at higher levels.
 Extend helps equip students with critical thinking skills, study skills and strategies for success.

 We are known as Denver CHRISTIAN School for a reason: the Bible is the foundation of everything we do.
 That means that our faculty share a common faith in Jesus, curriculum is taught from a reformed biblical perspective, and students attend Bible classes at every grade level.
 Worship is part of the rhythm of school life, with daily classroom and homeroom devotions as well as weekly chapels led by faculty, students, and guests.

 More than that, though, is that we teach and model a Christian world and life view.
 Students come to Denver Christian under the faith of their parents, and we nurture that faith and encourage students to make that faith their own by loving Jesus and serving others.
 Serving and learning go together at Denver Christian School, and all of our students are challenged to live out their faith through age and developmentally appropriate service learning opportunities.
 Serving others starts at school, in classrooms and throughout our campus.
-Students also serve others in our community by raking leaves for shut-ins, adopting grandfriends at local elder-care facilities, adopt-a-highway cleanup, Dance Your Shoes Off fundraisers, clothing and donation drives, and numerous other opportunities.
+Students also serve others in our community by raking leaves for shut-ins, adopt-a-highway cleanup, Dance Your Shoes Off fundraisers, clothing and donation drives, and numerous other opportunities.